The Intelligence Illusion

 All without resorting to “just because” or “it feels iffy”.

-You can understand generative AI—how it works and how it doesn't work—but where to start?
+You can understand generative models—why they don't work—but where to start?

 You start here, with this book